 A Little History about The Blue Owl

-On a warm day in June 1985, I first set eyes on The Blue Owl Restaurant.
-Mrs. Lucianna Ross, the matriarch of Kimmswick, met me there to discuss the possibility of my combining an already successful home baking business with a country tearoom.
-Before I left The Blue Owl that day, Mrs. Ross and I agreed that I would “give it a try” and open the main dining room in the quaint, old building located at 2nd and Mill Street.
-Enthusiastically, I predicted that “people would have to wait in line to get a table at The Blue Owl.”
+On a warm day in May 1985, I first set eyes on The Blue Owl® Restaurant.
+Mrs. Lucianna Ross, the matriarch of Kimmswick, met me there to discuss the possibility of combining my already successful home baking business with a country tea room.
+Before I left that day, Mrs. Ross and I agreed that I would “give it a try” and open the quaint, old building.
+Enthusiastically, I predicted that, “people would have to wait in line for a table at The Blue Owl®”.
 That dream is now a reality.
-That August, I hired five employees, set a goal of serving 30 customers a day and nervously opened the doors of The Blue Owl Restaurant and Bakery in historic Kimmswick, Missouri.
+That August, I hired five employees, set a goal of serving 30 customers a day and nervously opened the doors of The Blue Owl® Restaurant and Bakery.
 We serve over 300 customers a day during the week, and many more on Saturdays and Sundays.
 That staff of 5 has grown to 75, each contributing to our success.

-In March of 2000, I married my wonderful husband, Jerry, surrounded by our children and grandchildren.
+In March of 2000, I married my wonderful husband, Jerry, surrounded by our children, Kimberly and Kelly, Chris and Andy.
 Spending time with family is so important!
-Dinners are cherished in our home as a time to gather and share a meal with our grown children: Kimberly and husband Chris, Kelly and her husband Shawn, Christopher and his wife Julie, Andy and his wife Anne, and our grandchildren Brett, Ryan, Brendan, Elise, Anna, and Sophia.
+Dinners in our home are a cherished time to gather and share a meal with our precious family, including our nine beautiful grandchildren.
 Dinner is often followed by the grandchildren’s request to make cookies, only to devour the dough before any cookies can be baked!
 Memories – precious and dear to my heart!

-My life continues to be filled with special people and precious moments – each a blessing.
-There are many times that I think about that summer of 1985 as I prayed that I was making the right decision to open a restaurant and bakery in a little town “off the beaten path.”
-I realize that my prayers are being answered each and every day as we continue to grow in knowledge, experience, size, and popularity.
-We’re thankful for our wonderful friends and customers who come from near and far, hoping to share the experience of a wonderful meal in a setting “just like home.”
+My life continues to be filled with special people and precious moments – each a blessing in my life!
+There are many times that I think about the summer of 1985 as I prayed that I was making the right decision to open a restaurant and bakery in a little town “off the beaten path”.
+I realize that my prayers are being answered each and every day.
+I am so thankful for our wonderful friends and guests who come from near and far to share the experience of a wonderful meal in a setting “just like home”!

 P.S.
-And yes… dreams really do come true
+And yes… dreams really do come true!